-Based on the available geologic data, no active or potentially active faults with the potential to cause surface fault rupture are known to be located directly beneath the Project Site (includes the Arena Site, the West Parking Garage Site, the East Transportation and Hotel Site, and the Well Relocation Site).
-The closest active fault to the Project Site with surface rupture potential (e.g., non-blind thrust faults) is the Newport-Inglewood Fault Zone located 1.13 miles to the east.
+Based on the available geologic data, no active or potentially active faults with the potential to cause surface fault rupture are known to be located directly beneath the Project Site, which includes the Arena Site, the West Parking Garage Site, the East Transportation and Hotel Site, and the Well Relocation Site.
+The closest and most significant active fault to the Project Site with surface rupture potential (e.g., non-blind thrust faults) is the Newport-Inglewood Fault Zone, located approximately 1.13 miles to the northwest.
 The Project Site is not located within or near a designated Alquist-Priolo Earthquake Fault Zone.

-The California Geological Survey was formerly called the California Division of Mines and Geology (CDMG).
+&lt;sup>8 The California Geological Survey was formerly called the California Division of Mines and Geology (CDMG).